scott-robbins/ByteClub/BadIdeas/BlackBoxy/README.md

 Can I provide code that generates more code, and does something opaque to user?

-# Experiment - Yes, I know this is a bad idea
+# Yes, I know these are bad ideas

 This is a silly idea, and no *good* software should do this.
 But this is for fun, and this is *not good software*.
 Have fun with it if you want.